 MOAS began operating in the Central Mediterranean in 2014.
-Since then we have rescued and assisted in the rescue of over 30,000 people in this area alone.
-We are proud to have inspired other organizations to assist in the attempt to save lives at sea.
+Since then we have rescued and assisted 38,421 people in this area alone, and are proud to have inspired other organisations to assist in the attempt to save lives at sea.

 On August 25th 2014, MOAS launched its first operation in the Central Mediterranean.
 Our flagship vessel, the Phoenix, left the Malta Grand Harbour that day as the first Mediterranean private search and rescue (SAR) initiative of its kind.
 Equipped with a specialist SAR crew, a fully-equipped clinic and two humanitarian drones, MOAS was out to demonstrate proof of concept and make a real impact on the loss of life that had come to define the Central Mediterranean migration route.
 Over the next 60 days, MOAS would save 3,104 children, women and men.

 On 2nd May 2015, equipped once again with our professional search and rescue crew, drones and a medical team, MOAS set sail to rescue and assist migrants and refugees making the dangerous border crossing from Libya to Italy.
 Over the next 5 months, the MOAS crew rescued and assisted 8,581 people.

 In June 2016, MOAS returned to the Central Mediterranean for its third consecutive year.
 During this mission, MOAS operated with both the Phoenix and the Responder, and within two weeks of the start of the mission had rescued over 1,000 people.
 The unprecedented death tolls – between the 25th and 30th of May 2016 alone, over 1,000 people would go missing in the Central Mediterranean – prompted MOAS to issue a call for the creation of safe and legal routes on the day of the organisation’s two year anniversary.